There’s a new predator in Sri Lanka’s reservoirs. Locals see it as an opportunity

 “We started fishing in this reservoir in 2016.
 Back then, we used to catch small prawns and other high-value varieties, but now they’ve become very rare.”

-Authorities organized an angler competition to try to control the snakehead population, but it was unsuccessful.
+Authorities organised an angler competition to try to control the snakehead population, but it was unsuccessful.

 Fishers, however, hope to turn the invasive species threat into an opportunity.